 Many of the papers that we publish are derived from analyses of the main Garden BirdWatch dataset.
 However, we also carry out other projects, for example the Shortest Day Survey, which also produce scientific outputs in the form of peer-reviewed papers.
 More information on scientific publications using GBW data.

 Find out more about our science here.

 We have produced a number of leaflets and guides to provide advice on different topics relating to garden wildlife.
-We are currently updating all of these, so some are out of stock.

 Each month, the GBW Team sends out a free e-newsletter, featuring the latest news on garden birds, what to look out for, and gardening tips.
 We also share exciting stories from GBW participants and the best photos from the GBW Flickr pool.
 More information the GBW e-newsletter.